Vehicle registration plates of the German Democratic Republic: GST

 Vehicles belonging to the Gesellschaft für Sport und Technik (en: Sport and Technology Association), or GST for short, were allocated plates with only a single prefix letter denoting the district of registration.

 Military

 Vehicles belonging to the Nationale Volksarmee (en: National People's Army) were issued plates bearing the VA (Volksarmee) prefix, whilst those of the Grenztruppen (en: Border Troops), and Grenzschutz (as of 1990) received the GT and GS prefixes, respectively.

 Volkspolizei

-Vehicles of the People's Police (East German militia) were furnished with plates bearing the VP prefix.
+Vehicles of the Volkspolizei were furnished with plates bearing the VP prefix.
 Although they were identical in appearance and format to other East German plates, Volkspolizei plates followed a different system.

 The first two digits after the VP prefix identified the district (or bezirk) where the vehicle was stationed.
 Incidentally, these (and diplomatic registrations) were the only plates where it was legal to use '00' as prefix digits.

 The table below illustrates the numerical codes used: